Suppressing the Kibble-Zurek mechanism by a symmetry-violating bias

-The similar bias mechanism of the restoration of adiabadicity is imporatant in quantum transitions.\cite{Dziarmaga2019} Moreover, it is not excluded that the bias plays the major role in the so-called collapse of the wave function in quantum mechanics.
-In principle, the latter can be considered as a kind of the phase transition occuring in the continuous spectrum of the infinite system.\cite{Grady,FioroniImmirzi,Volovik2007,Ziaeepour2013} One of the many quantum states participating in the quantum superposition can be selected by the infinitesemal bias, which cannot be avoided in any measurement.
+The symmetry-breaking aspect of the bias field is essential for the suppression of the KZM, which otherwise is very robust.
+As an example, presented in the supplementary material, we show that adding an array of half-quantum vortices created by rotating the sample has no effect on the KZ mechanism even when the characteristic length scale of the added lattice becomes smaller than the KZ length.
+We also note that HQVs are composite defects, whose KZM formation is rarely studied experimentally, as well as analogs of Alice strings \cite{PhysRevD.103.054002,Chatterjee2017,Okada2015}.
+The KZM formation of HQVs studied here may shed light to defect formation across phase transitions in theories considering such systems.

-This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 694248).
+Our results can be generalised to the bias-induced restoration of adiabadicity in various phase transitions including quantum phase transitions, which could provide applications in technologies such as quantum simulators and computers \cite{Dziarmaga2019,del_Campo_2019}.
+On a more speculative note, it is not excluded that bias plays a role in the so-called collapse of the wave function in quantum mechanics.
+In principle, the latter can be seen as ``phase transition'' occuring in the continuous spectrum of an infinite system \cite{Grady,Volovik2007,Ziaeepour2013}.
+One of the many quantum states participating in a given quantum superposition is perhaps then selected by the infinitesimal bias unavoidably present in any experiment.